Azure/BatchSparkScoringPredictiveMaintenance/README.md

 `databricks jobs list`

+To check on specific state of submitted job runs, you can use the command:

+`databricks runs list`

-The first run may take some time, as it will need to start up the target cluster before running all cells in the data ingestion notebook.
-This job typically will take about 8-10 minutes to complete.
+The first run may take some time, as it will liekly need to start the target Databricks cluster before running all cells in the data ingestion notebook.
+If the cluster is already running, this job typically will take about 8-10 minutes to complete.

-Additionally, a notebook has been provided to examine the SPARK data frames constructed in the  `notebooks\1_data_ingestion.ipynb` execution.
-You can see this in your Azure Databricks Workspace through the UI `notebooks\1a_raw_data_exploring.ipynb` notebook.
+To examine the SPARK data frames constructed in the  `notebooks\1_data_ingestion.ipynb` execution, an additional notebook has been included in the repostiory and copied to your Azure Databricks Workspace.
+The `notebooks\1a_raw_data_exploring.ipynb` notebook can be run interactively through the Azure Databricks Workspace UI.
 You must run the ingest data job for before running the exploration notebook cells.
 The exploration notebook details the simulated data sets we used for this predictive maintenance solution example.

 ## Manipulate and Transform the data